kohler/hotcrp/devel/apidoc/reviews.md

 applications should prefer JSON.

 To test a modification without saving, supply a `dry_run=1` parameter.
-This will test the input but make no changes to the database.
+This will test the input but make no visible changes to the database.

 * param ?p pid: Submission to review.
 Optional when the JSON or text data supplies a `pid`; if both are present they must match.